 Multi-tools built around standard pliers have been around for many decades.
 Those tools have become refined over the years in a variety of ways.
 The primary refinements have come in ergonomics.
 Models built around locking pliers are newer, with fewer ergonomic refinements.
 The Crunch is less refined regarding the ergonomics than its competitors.
 First, all the tools require deploying the pliers first.
 Next, there are more exposed metal edges on the Crunch than on the others.
 Finally, the bit driver is handy, but to use it requires removing the locking pliers adjustment screw entirely.
 We are thankful for the locking aspect of the non-pliers tools and, once set up, the bit driver is handy, and one can generate more than enough leverage.

 In many cases, this is not a big deal, but in certain circumstances, it can be a hindrance.
-The large blades on the Leatherman Charge TTI and Best Buy Leatherman Wave are both more readily accessed and have a greater "effective edge" given the blade's orientation relative to the handle.
+The large blades on the Leatherman Charge TTI and Best Buy Leatherman Wave+ are both more readily accessed and have a greater "effective edge" given the blade's orientation relative to the handle.

 On a tool of this utility, portability is a minor concern.
 Given the specialized, pliers-centric design of the Crunch, it is unlikely to be the "everyday carry" choice of many consumers.
 It is a tool-box or automobile product and, as such, portability is less of a concern.
 Our rankings are weighted for the bulk of users that are looking for a multi-tool to keep on their person.
 For those folks, smooth contours, multiple carry options, and maximum utility-to-size are important.
 By this metric, the Crunch is not that portable.
 You can only carry it in a sheath or loose in your pocket.
 When loose in your pocket, the rougher edges of the metal construction will cause accelerated wear to your clothing.

-The tiny "keychain" style tools like the Top Pick Gerber Dime and former award winner Leatherman Squirt PS4 are by far the most portable in our review.
+The tiny "keychain" style tools like the Top Pick Gerber Dime and Leatherman Squirt PS4 are by far the most portable in our review.
 They are each 1/4 the size of the Crunch while having the same number and types of features.
 Additionally, each of these tools adds scissors.
-Now, none of the tools on the tiny tools are nearly as useful as any of those on the Crunch, but they can be with you all the time.
+Now, none of the functions on the tiny tools are nearly as useful as any of those on the Crunch, but they can be with you all the time.
 Better comparisons to the Crunch are in the larger tools.
 The Editors' Choice Leatherman Charge TTI leads the full-size tool field in portability with smooth contours and carry options galore.
 It is large and heavy, but it has plenty of tools and can be carried in a sheath, loose in your pocket, with an optional pocket clip, or with a lanyard loop.

-The goal of these multi-tool manufacturers is to make pliers that are at least very close to the function of dedicated products and then add in other features to the handle that have been compromised as little as possible.
+The goal of most of these multi-tool manufacturers is to make pliers that are at least very close to the function of dedicated products and then add in other features to the handle that have been compromised as little as possible.
 Multi-tool pliers, in most cases, are roughly 80% as effective as dedicated pliers while, say, the knife blades are about 70% as effective as the blades on dedicated pocket knives.
 The locking pliers of the Crunch as compared to dedicated locking pliers are equal.
 A user takes on minimal compromise in choosing the Crunch over dedicated locking pliers.
 This is a testament to the construction quality and attention to detail on the Crunch.
 Now, the other tools on the Crunch are less effective than those on competitors, but the pliers remain class-leading.
 This is largely a function of the excellent construction quality Leatherman delivers.

 This is a craftsman's tool.
 For shop, tool-box, expedition, and automotive use, you cannot do better than the Crunch.
 It has hard-working features in a rugged package.
 It doesn't have the portability attributes and day-to-day features (like scissors and files and various openers) that we look for in an "every day carry" tool, but it excels in hard working environments.